Cabbage Thoran is an everyday side for lunch in Kerala cuisine and also one of the many dishes served in Onam Sadya. It is also a brilliant Keto food!

 As a kid, I hated this vegetable (Well, I hated almost all the vegetables.
 But that’s another story!) because of the faintest smell it leaves on the dishes.
-The only way Mom could make me eat this one was by adding it on veg fried rice.
+The only way Mom could make me eat it was by adding it on veg fried rice.
 I used to then gorge it like crazy.
 Today, I “like” having Cabbage Thorans but still prefers the vegetable in Oriental or Chinese cuisine.

 Recipe for Cabbage Thoran